 2. Take a close look at your debts and prioritise them

 In your budget you’ll have a list of expenses that remain static and others that go up and down.
-Some of these will be your debt payments - things such as the home loan, personal loans and credit cards - isolate them from the general costs of living so that you can take a closer look at how they work and how much they cost you - this is the part that determines if saving is going to be an option.
+Some of these will be your debt payments - things such as a home loan, personal loans, and credit cards - isolate them from the general costs of living so that you can take a closer look at how they work and how much they cost you - this is the part that determines if saving is going to be an option.

 3. High interest debt comes first

 High interest debt, such as credit cards, can be painful, so focus on these first.
 In your budget, allocate more than the minimum monthly payment for high interest debts to get rid of them sooner, saving money in interest charges along the way.
 For tips on how to do this, have a read of ‘Take control of your credit card’.

 Another way to tackle it is to lower the interest costs - investigate whether a balance transfer, low rate credit card or - if you have multiple sources of high-interest debt - a consolidation loan could be an option for you.